feross/funding/README.md

 ### Get open source maintainers paid

 This is an open source funding experiment! ✨ The current model of sustaining open source is not working.
-We desparately need more experimentation.
+We desperately need more experimentation.
 This is one such experiment.

 ## Usage